7 Best Free Online Image Annotation Tools (2026)

 Markup Hero annotation tool

 Markup Hero combines screenshot annotation with sharing and collaboration.
 Upload an image (or capture a screenshot directly), annotate it, and get a shareable link.
-It's built for teams that need to communicate visually — think bug reports, design feedback, and async code reviews.
+It is built for teams that need to communicate visually: bug reports, design feedback, and async code reviews.

 The annotation toolkit includes arrows, text, rectangles, ovals, lines, pen drawing, and highlights.
 Each annotation gets a shareable URL, which is the tool's standout feature.
 Instead of annotating, exporting, and attaching to a message, you just share the link.